scala/docs.scala-lang/tutorials/FAQ/finding-symbols.md

 The exact meaning of most of these methods depend on the class that is defining them.
-For example, `<=` on `Int` means _"less than or equal to"_, but it might mean something else in another class.  `::` is probably the method defined on `List` but it _could_ also be the object of the same name.
+For example, `<=` on `Int` means _"less than or equal to"_, but it might mean something else in another class.  `::` in an expression is probably the method of the class `List` but it _could_ also be the object of the same name (and in a pattern it definitely is).

-So, let's see them.
+So, let's discuss these categories.

 Keywords/reserved symbols
 -------------------------